 PAYMENT SCHEDULE BASED ON AN 8% INTEREST RATE OVER A 10 YEAR PAYMENT PERIOD

-Note: All cost figures, interest rates, payment schedules, FIFs, and related information are provided as an example based on staff estimates and are, therefore, subject to change.
+Note: All cost figures, interest rates, payment schedules, utility capacity charges (UCC), and related information are provided as an example based on staff estimates and are, therefore, subject to change.
 This example is for a typical residential platted lot.
 For undeveloped residential tracts or commercial property, the assessment will be computed on an individual basis using front footage for the main charge and the appropriate lateral charge.

 - Neighborhood Meetings

 - PWC & consulting engineers design route for utilities based on topography